ReBoot: Webcomic

 Following its acquisition by the Rainmaker Income Fund in 2006, Mainframe Entertainment was renamed Rainmaker Animation.
 In 2007, Rainmaker announced plans to create a trilogy of ReBoot films with illustrator/animator Daniel Allen as the lead character designer.
-In conjunction with the website Zeroes2Heroes, Rainmaker announced an intention to allow fans greater access to the development of the movie plans and also to the development of a ReBoot webcomic.
+In conjunction with the website Zeroes2Heroes, Rainmaker announced an intention to allow fans greater access to the development of the film version's plans and also to the development of a ReBoot webcomic.
 Fans were given the chance to submit their own art and designs, with the potential to become an artist on the project, and their feedback helped decide which of five ReBoot pitches was developed.

 The winning pitch was ReBoot: Arrival.
 Rainmaker said it would monitor feedback for the webcomic but may not use it as the basis for the company's movie plans.
 Four fans were chosen to work as artists on the Arrival comic.
 According to the pitch at the Zeroes2Heroes website, Megabyte's Hunt has developed into a Net-wide war so pervasive that even other viruses united against it.
 The Users have gone, spending their time in an unending massively multiplayer online game.
 A sentient system named Gnosis is created as a way to stop Megabyte but goes rogue and begins enslaving other systems in its attempt to gain User-like powers.
 To stop Gnosis and bring back the Users, two teams of heroes are assembled which will include new characters and Lens the Codemaster, who appeared in the season 2 episode "High Code".
 Elements of this would be dropped in the comic.

 The official ReBoot website was updated with a countdown, which ended on May 30, 2008, at 12:00 a.m.
 EST. Shortly afterwards, the site was updated with information about the first webcomic from the Arrival team and ongoing community input.
 The comic, renamed Code of Honor, was viewable after creating an account or using an existing Zeros 2 Heroes account.

 A new countdown appeared on the official ReBoot website on August 18, 2008 to launch the second installment of the webcomic.
 Updates to the comic were posted on Mondays, with two pages each update.
 The comic ended shortly after Christmas, and surveys were added to the site.
 The Art of ReBoot, a 104-page hardcover artbook, was published in February 2007 by Beach Studios; it contained copies of various rare and never-before-seen conceptual artwork, with the work of Brendan McCarthy being a major focus.

 On July 24, 2009, the ReBoot website was upgraded into the official ReBoot fansite, with the webcomic freely available.
-The website was set to shut down for July 30, 2012 after several years of inactivity; an announcement on July 27, 2012 revealed that the site would remain open.
+The website was set to shut down for July 30, 2012 after several years of inactivity; an announcement on July 27, 2012, revealed that the site would remain open.